 Providing Effective Feedback

 Instructor and peer feedback have a profound effect on the quality of student learning.
-When teaching online, it is important to foster both learner-instructor interaction and learner-learner interaction (Quality Matters, 2023).
-NC State offers numerous options to enhance feedback for the online learner.
+In this article, we'll discuss to foster both learner-instructor interaction and learner-learner interaction (Quality Matters, 2023).

 How to Get Started